Caldwell House, Singapore

-Caldwell House was a historical building designed and built by George Drumgoole Coleman from 1840 to 1841 in Singapore.
+Caldwell House is a historical building designed and built by George Drumgoole Coleman from 1840 to 1841 in Singapore.
 It was the oldest building of the CHIJMES complex since 1854.
 It currently serves as a venue known as the Alcove at Caldwell House for wedding functions.

 History

 The house was one of the architecture designs of the Irish civil architect George Drumgoole Coleman in Singapore, it was built from 1840 to 1841 for H. C. Caldwell, a senior clerk to the Magistrates in Singapore.
 In August 1852, Father Jean-Marie Beurel purchased the house for the Sisters of the Holy Infant Jesus on his own expense of 4,000 francs.
 This formed the beginning of the Convent of the Holy Infant Jesus in Singapore.

 Beurel had initially gone to France in 1851 to recruit four sisters as teachers, but due to various causes there was only one left, so it was not possible to start a school.
 On 5 February 1854, the Sisters of the Holy Infant Jesus Reverend Mother Mathilde Raclot and her three companions, Mother Appollinaire, Mother Gaetan Gervais and Sister Gregory Connolly, made the house their residence soon after they reaching Singapore from Penang.
 Two weeks after their arrival, the sisters would commenced lessons for two classes of students despite the initial austere living conditions.
 One for fee-paying students and another for orphans and the poor.
 The house was also used as the nuns’ workroom where the nuns would did their sewing, reading and writing in the semi-circular upstairs room.
 The school would later be referred to colloquially as the “Town Convent”, soon expanded and became known for providing education of a good standard.